 Phase II Watershed Implementation Plan: Reforestation Efforts

-Baltimore County's Department of Environmental Protection and Sustainability (EPS) is interested in working with citizens and communities in Baltimore County to increase our tree canopy through rural and urban (street-side) reforestation plantings.
-Reforestation projects include free planting design, the installation of County-purchased trees and tree shelters, and a maintenance period.
+The Department of Environmental Protection and Sustainability (EPS) is interested in working with citizens and communities in Baltimore County to increase our tree canopy by offering free rural reforestation plantings on an acre or more of land.
+Reforestation projects include free planting design, the installation of County-purchased trees and tree shelters, and a three-year maintenance period.

 - Program Background